McLouth Steel: Oxygen process shops

-Melt Shop
+Melt shop

-Four 60-ton electric arc furnaces installed in 1948 as the first expansion project.

-Two 200-ton electric arc furnaces installed in 1954 to replace the four original furnaces.
+Four 60-ton electric arc furnaces were installed in 1948 as the first expansion project.
+Two 200-ton electric arc furnaces were installed in 1954 to replace the four original furnaces.

-A.O.D shop
+AOD shop

-Installed in 1977.
-100 Net ton heat size.
-Three argon oxygen decarburization vessels were installed by PECOR.

-Only a total of 39 heats produced by this process.
-Average time per heat was 2 hours and 15 minutes.
-Later dismantled and turned into the ladle metallurgy station.
+Three 100-net-ton-sized argon oxygen decarburization (AOD) vessels were installed in 1977 by PECOR.
+Only a total of 39 heats were produced by this process.
+The average time per heat was 2 hours and 15 minutes.
+The shop was later dismantled and turned into the ladle metallurgy station.

 The entire steelmaking building, with the exception of the lime storage building, was demolished in 2005.
 The lime storage building was brought down with explosives on April 18, 2010.